sharonShilo/TMDB--movies-and-tv-shows/README.md

 Movie & TV Show App
 Overview
-This is a mobile application developed as part of the Poalim Android.
 The app allows users to browse popular movies and TV shows, search for content, view detailed information, play trailers, share content, and manage a favorites list.
 The app uses the TMDB API for data, implements image caching, and follows modern architectural patterns.